Konica Minolta Recognized on CRN’s 2024 MSP 500 List

 The MSP 500 list aims to showcase and celebrate MSPs that are driving growth and innovation in the industry.
 These service providers not only enable businesses to harness complex technologies but also contribute to maintaining a strong focus on core business goals without stretching financial resources.
 By categorizing MSPs based on their business models and areas of expertise, the list helps end-users find the right partners to meet their specific needs and challenges in the rapidly evolving technology landscape.

-Jennifer Follett, Vice President, US Content and CRN Executive Editor, The Channel Company, emphasized the significance of managed services for businesses at various scales, stating, "Managed services provide a route for businesses of all sizes to maintain efficiency and adaptability throughout their growth journey.
+Jennifer Follett, VP of US Content and executive Editor CRN, The Channel Company, emphasized the significance of managed services for businesses at various scales, stating, "Managed services provide a route for businesses of all sizes to maintain efficiency and adaptability throughout their growth journey.
 The solution providers featured in our 2024 MSP 500 list are introducing cutting-edge managed services portfolios to the market, enabling their clients to achieve success by optimizing their IT budgets.
 This allows businesses to allocate resources strategically, concentrating on mission-critical tasks that drive future success."

 About Konica Minolta